psimm/website/content/blog/dataframes/index.markdown

 It's not a clear-cut choice.
 Each seems more useful in it's own arena.

 None of the three options offer a syntax that is as convenient for interactive analysis as dplyr.
 Polars is the closest to it, but dplyr still has an edge with [tidy evaluation](https://www.tidyverse.org/blog/2019/06/rlang-0-4-0/#a-simpler-interpolation-pattern-with), letting users refer to columns in a data frame by their names (`colname`) rather than as strings `"colname"`or constructs like `pl.col("colname")`.
 While this is nice for quickly writing code, I've also seen it be confusing for newbies to R that mix it up with base R's syntax.
 It's also harder to program with, where it's necessary to use operators like `{{ }}` and `:=`.

+Personally, I'll leverage my existing knowledge and rely on SQL and an OLAP database (such as Snowflake) to do the heavy lifting.
+For steps that are better done locally, I'll use pandas for maximum compatibility.
+The syntax isn't my favorite, but there's so much online help available that StackOverflow has the answer for almost any problem.
+Github Copilot also deserves a mention for making it easier to pick up.

 Photo by <a href="https://unsplash.com/@hharritt?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Hunter Harritt</a> on <a href="https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>